YuchenS1/Matplotlib-Chinese-Fonts/README.md

 10. Change defaultFamily {'ttf'} to your Chinese font name
 11. Change defaultFont {'ttf'} to the path that leads to your Chinese font .ttf file
+12. Open a new .py file and type this after importing matplotlib:

+    matplotlib.rc('font', family='SimHei')